fitsblb/LHL-SQL-project/cleaning_data.md

         END AS country,  -- Trim spaces from country names
 ```

 *These are some of the queries I used when cleaning the data, some of them are sliced to capture the logic behind my code.
-Full queries are in the 'starting_with_questions.md'*
+Full queries are in the 'starting_with_questions.md' and starting_with_data.md'*